basking2/sdsai-dsds/README.md

 IMPLEMENTED DATABASES
 ---------------------

-DirectoryNodeStore - Stores data structures in a file system.
-One file
+* DirectoryNodeStore - Stores data structures in a file system.
+One file per Node and one file per user data object.
-                     per Node and one file per user data object.
+* MongoDB - Implemented using the raw MongoDB driver.
-MongoDB - Implemented using the raw MongoDB driver.
+* Riak - Implemented using Jackson 2 to serialize Node and user data.